glitterkitty/EpEverSolarMonitor/README.md

 I'm excessively using the union-struct trick to map buffer-data to structs here.
-Most of the defines for the data-locations are for reference only and not actually used in the code
+Most of the defines for the data-locations are for reference only and not actually used in the code.

+Some parts are not done yet, or not done properly, like the switching of the load or the evaluation of the charging-equipment status.

 ## Attribution